ankitsingh2105/LaterTube/README.md

 # LaterTube
 ![laterTubeLogo-removebg-preview](https://github.com/user-attachments/assets/7e08e1d5-9f17-48bf-b229-c47a38896a83)

 A Chrome extension that adds a "Watch Later" button beside each YouTube video.
-Users can save videos by clicking the button, and view the saved videos within the extension.
+Users can save videos by clicking the button, filtering through tags, adding related links to each video, and viewing the saved videos within the extension.

 ## Screenhots
 ![ExtensionDemoImage2 0 (1)](https://github.com/user-attachments/assets/dafea849-f2d7-4880-bfd0-d9f4d75e8ffd)